monijamohan/weathermonitoring/README.md

 ### Command to build Docker image:

-Go the cloned directory opf this project and build the docker image for backend as,
+Go the cloned directory of this project and build the docker image for backend as,

 `docker build --no-cache -t forcast_api .`